ashish3805/programming_practice/notes/bigOh.md

 # What you should know
+- Best is Omega, Average is Theta, Worst is big-Oh
 - Sum of GP.
 Finite increasing sum.
 - Other serieses and their Sum.
 - Square root is greater than log